Chart Color Schemes

 The educational profile of Ocean Reef exceeds national averages, with above-average qualification levels and academic performance metrics

-Tertiary education reaches 28.9% of Ocean Reef residents aged 15 and above.
-Bachelor degrees are the most common at 20.5%, followed by postgraduate qualifications at 5.7% and graduate diplomas at 2.7%.
-Vocational credentials are also prevalent, with 38.0% of residents holding such qualifications - advanced diplomas at 13.1% and certificates at 24.9%.
+Tertiary education reaches 28.9% of Ocean Reef residents aged 15+.
+Bachelor degrees are the most prevalent at 20.5%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.7%).
+Vocational credentials are also prominent, with 38.0% of residents holding such qualifications – advanced diplomas comprise 13.1% and certificates make up 24.9%.

 Educational participation is high, with 29.7% of residents currently enrolled in formal education.
 This includes 10.2% in secondary education, 9.4% in primary education, and 5.3% pursuing tertiary education.
-Ocean Reef has five schools with a combined enrollment of 3,712 students.
-The area has above-average socio-educational conditions, with an ICSEA score of 1066.
-Education provision is balanced, with three primary schools and two secondary schools serving distinct age groups.
-Ocean Reef functions as an education hub, offering 42.2 school places per 100 residents, significantly above the regional average of 19.7, attracting students from surrounding communities.
+Ocean Reef's five schools have a combined enrollment of 3,712 students as of the latest data.
+The area has above-average socio-educational conditions with an ICSEA score of 1066.
+Education provision is balanced with three primary and two secondary schools serving distinct age groups.
+As an education hub, Ocean Reef offers 42.2 school places per 100 residents, significantly higher than the regional average of 19.7, attracting students from surrounding communities.

 Frequently Asked Questions - Education